 \subsection{Prior specification}

-When the total number of parameters in \Cref{eq:latent_model}, $pq + q(q-1)/2,$ exceeds the sample size, not all the entries in $\bm{B}$ and $\Omega$ are likelihood-identified.
+When the total number of parameters in the latent model, $pq + q(q-1)/2,$ exceeds the sample size, not all the entries in $\bm{B}$ and $\Omega$ are likelihood-identified.
 To make the estimation problem tractable, it is common to assume that both $\bm{B}$ and $\Omega$ are sparse.
-Rather than specifying a prior fully supported on exactly sparse matrices, we follow \citet{GeorgeMcCulloch1993} and specify continuous spike-and-slab priors on the elements $\beta_{j,k}$ and $\omega_{k,k'}.$ In other words, our priors encode the belief that (i) most entries of $\bm{B}$ and $\Omega$ are of essentially negligible magnitude (i.e., they are drawn from the spike) and (ii) only a few entries of much larger magnitude (i.e., they are drawn from the slab).
-We specifically employ Laplacian spike and slab distributions, which were first introduced in \citet{RockovaGeorge2018_ssl}.
+Rather than specifying a prior fully supported on exactly sparse matrices, we follow \citet{Deshpande2019_mSSL} and specify continuous Laplacian spike-and-slab priors on the elements $\beta_{j,k}$ and $\omega_{k,k'}.$

 Formally, we fix positive constants $0 < \lambda_{1} \ll \lambda_{0}$ and model the entries $\beta_{j,k}$ as being drawn from either a very diffuse $\textrm{Laplace}(\lambda_{1})$ slab or $\textrm{Laplace}(\lambda_{0})$ spike that is sharply concentrated around zero.
 Letting $\theta \in [0,1]$ be the probability that each $\beta_{j,k}$ is drawn from the slab, our conditional prior density of $\bm{B}$ is